 Website Internationalization (i18n): The Ultimate Guide

-Internationalization is the process of preparing a product (usually software) to support different languages and regional standards.
-Without going through the internationalization process, your website’s structure makes it impossible to translate your content.
-In other words, it’s the groundwork of the localization process, with the ultimate goal of getting your website localized in as many languages as you deem fit.
+Website internationalization is the process of preparing a website to support different languages and regional standards.
+Without it, your site’s structure makes it impossible to translate your website.

 2. Why should you localize your website?